 Discover why Natchitoches has been a destination of travelers since 1714 and take a FREE guided walking tour of the Natchitoches National Historic Landmark District!

-The tour is designed to provide a general overview of Natchitoches and the Cane River region and includes the following topics: The Cane River region prior to European contact; the French & Spanish colonial period; antebellum plantation culture and period; Reconstruction and tenant farming; architectural history; and Creole and Catholic culture, history and customs.
-The tours are family friendly and meant to engage all ages.
+The tour is designed to provide a general overview of Natchitoches and the Cane River region, covering the following topics: the Cane River region prior to European contact; the French & Spanish colonial period; antebellum plantation culture and period; Reconstruction and tenant farming; architectural history; and Creole and Catholic culture, history, and customs.
+This tour is family-friendly and meant to engage all ages!